 The first semester includes two courses from the interdisciplinary line.
 This line is continued with two courses in the second semester.
 The cluster of courses common to all three tracks develops your capacity to transcend your own discipline in knowledge, theoretical outlook and methodical skills by providing training in several aspects of the Humanities.
 The joint HLCS courses (20 EC) for the research masters in Historical Studies, Art and Visual Culture, and Literary Studies encourage you to discover and reflect on historical and contemporary humanities debates in a national and international context.
 This stems from the belief that the conscious and well-planned expansion of your (sub) discipline will transform you into a confident and flexible member of the intellectual community and prepare you for successful competition with your national and international peers.

-The elective buttress consists of two parts: 25 EC are dedicated to an individual programme comprised of elective courses.
-At least 10 EC must be earned from the National Research Schools.
-Regular master courses and research master courses from Radboud or another Dutch university may also be taken as electives for the individual programme.
+The elective buttress consists of two parts: courses of regular master programmes (15 EC) and courses offered by national research schools (10 EC).
 All optional modules will be chosen in agreement with the tutor.
 Language courses and transferable skill modules are excluded.
 The final assignments will have to be accomplished in English.

 You can further tailor the curriculum to your own preferences and specifications within the general framework of the programme.
 The Research Training abroad is a substantial disciplinary component, shaped by the individual choice and preference of each student (20 EC).
 In principle, all students are expected to spend a period of four months abroad where they participate in a stimulating research environment.
 In general, a stay abroad will include practice in a relevant research group, combined with following applicable classes, or an internship at an internationally renowned institution.
 For foreign students in the programme similar training projects in the Netherlands might be taken into account.
 In close consultation with the tutor and the intended supervisor abroad, you will make a detailed proposal of the research training.